Glückel of Hameln: Book One

 The opening pages of Glückel's book include details of her reasons for writing, as well as the underlying beliefs that will come to define her entire narrative.
 She explains that she began writing her memoirs following the death of her husband of nearly thirty years, Hayyim of Hameln.
 She explicitly states that she does not wish to write a book of morals for her children to follow; she believes that the Torah provides all of the necessary instructions and thus should be studied diligently.
 She also states that she intends to complete the memoirs as a series of "seven little books."

 Book One provides much of the backstory of Glückel's life.
-In this book, Glückel tells of her childhood in Hamburg, where her father ensured that all of his children, male and female, received both secular and religious educations.
+In this book, Glückel tells of her childhood in Hamburg.
+Though the second chapter begins with her birth, there is almost no reference to her childhood and upbringing except to mention that her father ensured that all of his children, male and female, received both secular and religious education.
 She mentions that her mother worked making gold and silver lace.
 Glückel recalls experiences of anti-semitism and how her community was severely impacted by the expulsion of Jews to Altona around 1650.
 Glückel illustrates her family's importance in the community by noting that her father was the first German Jew allowed to resettle in Hamburg.
 She has memories of the so-called "Swedish Winter" when the Swedes went to war with the King of Denmark, a monarch who she remembered as great man and friend to the Jews.
 Glückel also tells of the devastating effect that the plague had on Hamburg's Jewish community, including the death of her grandmother.

 Glückel reveals that her father had been a widower when he married her mother.
 She remembers the circumstances of her sister Hendele's engagement to the son of Reb Gumpel of Cleves, in which Hendele received 1,800 Reichsthalers as her dowry, the most anyone had ever been dowered in Hamburg.
 Glückel recalls that the match been the most important in all of Germany and that "the whole world admired its excellence and the size of the dowry."